 Opioid Deaths and Overdoses

 Thousands of people are dying across the country from prescription painkiller overdoses.
 Many of these are caused by medical malpractice of two kinds.
 The first is simply over-prescription: Writing orders for too high of a dosage or too frequent of use.
 The second is failure to monitor drug levels, meaning the doctors don’t know what’s going on with the patient.
 Many patients become addicted to painkillers, and eventually overdose, as a result of this medical failure.

 If you know or hear of anybody who has died or had a serious problem from opioid drugs, there’s a good chance that the doctors have caused this.
 The reality is, there is too much “blame the victim” in these kinds of cases when there should be more scrutiny of the practices of the doctors who wrote the prescriptions.

 We are looking to speak to the families of those victims.
-Call us at (877) 971-7601 to learn more about what can be done to hold negligent medical professionals accountable for overprescribing prescription painkillers.
+Call us today to learn more about what can be done to hold negligent medical professionals accountable for overprescribing prescription painkillers.

 Prescription Drug Insurance Overcharge

 Prescription drug insurance overcharges are a pernicious problem.
 This is such a blatant rip-off that it’s a little hard to believe, but there is irrefutable evidence it is happening.

 Many health insurance companies have a plan whereby when you go to the pharmacy for a prescription drug, you are charged a flat fee.
 Let’s say it’s $10.00.
 That’s OK, except that some companies are doing the following: